-- a.
-Job Training, narrative of expenditures. - b.
-Cash Transfers to Employees, narrative of expenditures. - c.
-Survivor Benefits, narrative of expenditures. - d.
-Operating Expenses, narrative of expenditures. - e.
-Biological Incident Physical and Operational Changes, narrative of expenditures. - f.
-Vaccination, Testing and Tracing, narrative of expenditures. - g.
-Business Planning, narrative of expenditures. - h.
-Rehiring Cost, narrative of expenditures. - i.
-Personal Protective Equipment, narrative of expenditures. - j.
-Reopening Plans, narrative of expenditures. - k.
-Capital Expenditures (Facility Expansions or Upgrades), narrative of expenditures. - 6.
-Notice.
-If the Sub-recipient does not achieve a previously submitted and approved response spending plan, through the spend-down of advanced funding, the Sub-recipient will not be eligible to submit subsequent invoices for advance payment (i.e., 90-days of working capital), and subsequent invoices will only be compensated on a cost-reimbursement basis.
+a.
+Job Training, narrative of expenditures. b.
+Cash Transfers to Employees, narrative of expenditures.
+C. Survivor Benefits, narrative of expenditures. d.
+Operating Expenses, narrative of expenditures. е.
+Biological Incident Physical and Operational Changes, narrative of expenditures. f.
+Vaccination, Testing and Tracing, narrative of expenditures. g.
+Business Planning, narrative of expenditures. h.
+Rehiring Cost, narrative of expenditures. i.
+Personal Protective Equipment, narrative of expenditures. j.
+Reopening Plans, narrative of expenditures. k.
+Capital Expenditures (Facility Expansions or Upgrades), narrative of expenditures. thro invo tice.
+If the Sub-recipient does not achieve a previously submitted and approved response spending plan, bugh the spend-down of advanced funding, the Sub-recipient will not be eligible to submit subsequent bices for advance payment (i.e., 90-days of working capital), and subsequent invoices will only be appensated on a cost-reimbursement basis.

-7. Certification.
-The undersigned Authorized Official certifies that the information provided in this response spending plan, is true and correct.
+7. is true and correct.
+Official certifies tnat tne intormation provided in this response

 Name:

 Title:

-Signature:
+Signature ·